hapostgres/pg_auto_failover/docs/operations.rst

 running.
 If Postgres is detected, the new node is registered in SINGLE mode, bypassing the monitor's role assignment policy.

-Upgrading pg_auto_failover, from versions 1.4 onwward
+Upgrading pg_auto_failover, from versions 1.4 onward
 -----------------------------------------------------

 When upgrading a pg_auto_failover setup, the procedure is different on the